NeoLorenzo/productivity-pwa/README.md

 -   [ ] **Friend System:** Implement functionality to send friend requests and view the (privacy-controlled) profiles and stats of friends.

 ### ✍️ Journaling & Reflections
--   [ ] **Post-Session Reflection Prompt:** After completing a session, prompt the user with optional fields to reflect on their experience, including rating their sleep, energy, and mood on a 1-5 scale.
+-   [ ] **Post-Session Reflection Prompt:** After completing a session, prompt the user with optional fields to reflect on their experience, including rating their sleep, energy, mood, and focus on a 1-5 scale.
 -   [ ] **Structured Note-Taking:** Evolve the "notes" field into two distinct prompts: "Note about self" (to capture feelings and mental state) and "Note to self" (to capture ideas and information to remember).
 -   [ ] **Dedicated Journaling Feature:** Create a separate, more robust journaling tracker for daily entries, independent of timed sessions.

+### 📱 Mindful Tech Usage
+-   [ ] **Manual Screen Time Logging:** Introduce a dedicated page for users to manually log their daily screen time.
+This feature turns a technical limitation (inability to auto-track) into a tool for mindfulness, requiring users to consciously confront their digital habits.
+-   [ ] **Frictionless Entry:** The UI will be optimized for speed.
+At the end of the day, the user can open their device's native screen time report, check the screen time, and input it into the PWA.
+-   [ ] **Categorization & Integration:** Users can log their total screen time or optionally break it down by specific apps they wish to monitor (e.g., Instagram, YouTube).
+This logged time will be categorized as 'Play,' directly impacting the Harmony Score and the "Average Day" visualization.

+### 🗓️ Scheduling & Pacing
+-   [ ] **Recurring Task Scheduler:** Implement a new system for creating tasks that repeat on a flexible schedule (e.g., "Publish article every 3 days").
+-   [ ] **Visual Task Calendar:** A dedicated calendar view will automatically plot all past and future instances of recurring tasks.
+Users can see their entire schedule at a glance and quickly mark a task as complete, which updates its next due date.
+-   [ ] **The "Pacing Score":** Introduce a new daily metric that gamifies consistency.
+This score calculates whether the user is ahead of, on track with, or behind schedule across all their recurring tasks.
+-   [ ] **Dynamic Point System:** The Pacing Score will directly influence the user's daily Productivity Points.
+Being ahead of schedule will provide a daily point bonus, rewarding proactive work.
+Falling behind will apply a small daily penalty, encouraging users to stay on track.

 ### 📊 New Trackers & Integrations
 -   [ ] **Task Modification History:** Log all changes to tasks (creations, edits, deletions) into a separate, viewable "Task History" log, with an option to clear this history in the settings.